interledger/helm-charts/README.md

 Feel free to fork and create a pull request on changes you think you can contribute.

 The team will review your pull request as soon as possible.
 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->
+### Reporting Issues

+If you encounter any issues or have a feature request, please create a new issue and provide the following details:

+- A clear and descriptive title.
+- A detailed description of the issue, including steps   to reproduce if applicable.
+- Information about your environment (e.g., operating system, browser, version).
+- Any relevant screenshots or error messages.

+### Submitting Pull Requests

+1. Fork the repository.
+2. Create a new branch from main.
+3. Make your changes and commit them.
+4. Create a pull request (PR) to main.
+5. Ensure your PR includes a clear title and description following the Conventional Commits Specification.
+6. If your PR addresses an issue, reference the issue in the description using Closes #123.
+7. Be patient and be prepared to address feedback and make changes if needed.

+### Review Process

+- Project maintainers will review your PR for code quality, correctness, and adherence to guidelines.

+- Please respond to any feedback promptly and make necessary changes.

+- Once the PR is approved, it will be merged into the main branch.

 We'd love to have you contribute!